-Jesse Levan was the last player to be banned for trying to fix games.
+Jesse Levan was the last baseball player to be banned for trying to fix games.
 A two-time minor-league batting champion, he was held back by injuries and was no longer a prospect when he was banished from professional baseball for life in 1959.
 He always denied conspiring to throw games, but the damning evidence against him came from his own teammates.

 Jesse Roy Levan was born in Reading, Pennsylvania, on July 15, 1926.
 His father, Donald, left the family when Jesse was a baby.
 He was devoted to his mother, the former Mildred Van Buiskirk.
 Young Jesse was a baseball star from an early age.
 As a boy living on Linden Avenue in northeast Reading, he won batting championships in youth leagues with the Hillside Mites and Hillside Midgets.
 He led the Reading High Knights to the East Penn League title while batting .443 in 13 games.
 He hit three home runs in one of them.
 Decades later the Reading Eagle-Times reported that he was “thought by many to be the greatest hitter in Berks County history.”

 It was a rich history.
 Levan played American Legion ball with the powerful Gregg Post 50 team, whose alumni included Carl Furillo, Vic Wertz, Whitey Kurowski, Curt Simmons, Elmer Valo, and Dom Dallessandro.
 Naturally, big-league scouts were following the team.
 In 1943 Cardinals scout Pop Kelchner took Levan to the World Series to see Kurowski, his favorite player.
 But midway through his senior year he dropped out of school and signed with the Philadelphia Phillies for a $1,000 bonus.